 The dam will silt up and the concrete will fatigue in 400 years. ( we will still have river run delivery)

-But this path provides some type of sustainability for a developed and a developing civilization if
+But this path provides some type of sustainability for a developed and a developing civilization if we maintain our high tech development skills (ward off collapse)

 and find new energy sources or energy storage processes.

 After looking at the hydro electric dams around the world, just maybe we can support 50 million people at 50,000 KWH per person.
+This view of the future,demands that we get the population down to 50 million by 2100 and

 that we do it without squandering the remaining available fossil fuels in social conflict

-(see front page of www.skil.org below) and SKIL Notes 80 -105.
+These ideas are fleshed out in SKIL videos ( see front page of www.skil.org below) and SKIL Notes 80 -104.

-I am in the process of writing a long SKIL note Called “Unwinding the human predicament”
+I am in the process of writing a long SKIL note Called “Unwinding the human predicament” which ties together the:

 elements of the predicament,